John O'Connell (footballer, born 1932)

-John Edward O'Connell (born 8 March 1932) is a former Australian rules footballer who played with Claremont in the Western Australian National Football League (WANFL) and Geelong in the Victorian Football League (VFL).
+John Edward O'Connell (8 March 1932 – 13 June 2026) was an Australian rules footballer who played with Claremont in the Western Australian National Football League (WANFL) and Geelong in the Victorian Football League (VFL).

 Playing career

 O'Connell was a ruckman, who could also play as a key position player, mostly up forward.
 He played for Claremont during the early 1950s and then moved to Melbourne in 1955 due to his employment.
 Geelong secured his services, as their defender John Hyde wished to join Claremont and they needed something in return.

 He kicked four goals on his VFL debut, in the opening round of the 1955 season, against South Melbourne at Kardinia Park.
 The following year he kicked 29 goals for the season to finish second to Noel Rayson in the Geelong goal-kicking.

 When he returned to Claremont in 1961, O'Connell was appointed assistant playing coach.
 He played until 1963, retiring just one year before Claremont ended their premiership drought.
 He finished with 156 WANFL games and had also represented the Western Australian interstate team on 10 occasions.